prodion23/darko/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/Darko.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/[USERNAME]/Darko/blob/master/CODE_OF_CONDUCT.md).
+Bug reports and pull requests are welcome on GitHub at https://github.com/prodion23/darko.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/prodion23/darko/blob/master/CODE_OF_CONDUCT.md).

+All PR's are welcome :) - before merging you must provide test coverage of the feature.
+If you plan to do any extreme rewrites or redesigns please open an issue so we can talk about it.

 ## License